-Of the three campgrounds in the national park, one of them, Dandabah, is located in the tiny settlement of the same name.
+Of the three campgrounds in the Bunya Mountains National Park, one of them, Dandabah, is located in the tiny settlement of the same name.
 This tiny town is literally on the border of the national park, and has a cafe and small shop, a museum (I think?), quite a few holiday homes, and a picnic area with a couple of trail heads.

-It’s also where you find the main campground, you know the one with showers and real toilets, and the rangers office.
+It’s also where you find the main campground, including showers and real toilets, and the rangers office.
 But beyond that, Dandabah is pretty sleepy.

 So, what exactly is there to do at Bunya?

 1. Spot a Wallaby, or Two or Three…